 Lyon Airport - 195 km / approx 2 hours 30 mins

 Grenoble Airport - 185 km / approx 2 hours 30 mins

 Ski Lifts provide private transfers and there are hire cars if you’d prefer.

 Also, Ben's Bus operate regular minibuses to Aime which tie in with most flights.
 From Aime you will need to take a bus or taxi form the remaining 18kn climb up the mountain to resort.
 The last bus leaves La Plagne at 1745, so if you’re later than that you’ll need a taxi.

 If you require a hire car for your ski holiday, there are a number of fantastic car rental companies based in Europe.

 With its proximity to Aime, La Plagne is fantastically convenient for the train.
 The Eurostar operated snow train with an overnight service leaving London each Friday and a day time service leaving London each Saturday all travel directly to Aime, which is only 18km away.
 A quick taxi will then take you directly to your hotel.
 The bonus of the overnight service is that you will get almost a full additional day skiing each side of your stay.
-Tickets can be bought at www.eurostar.com.
+Tickets can be bought from the Eurostar website.

 If you prefer to travel midweek, this can also be done providing you don’t mind changing in Paris from Gare du Nord to Paris Austerlitz.
 The direct TGV will take you directly to Aime with an arrival time later that afternoon.
-Tickets can be booked at www.rail-europe.com)
+Tickets can be booked at Rail Europe.

 All of the bases with the exception of Belle Plagne have large, free outdoor parking areas.
 If you’d prefer to have your car in a covered car park, you can find spaces at Plagne 1800, Plagne Centre, Aime La Plagne, Plagne Soleil, Plagne Villages and Belle Plagne.